Your cart is empty now.

 Side tangent on worry on sharing too much that someone is going to steal your idea.

 Side note, you are likely reading this and thinking, is it smart for Ali and sharing so much information with consultants, engineers, manufacturers, and know this blog.
 At the end of the day, it’s all about execution.
 To think that your idea is so good that someone will see it, steal it, and dedicate a chunk of their life to make it with no guarantee on success, is absurd.
 And I am going to say something else crazy: I welcome competition.
 It will help drive a market for a product that didn’t exist a short while ago.

 Nevertheless, we did take some precaution to protect SimplyHold.
 To protect ourselves for the future, we did file a provisional patent, and if the product continues to show promise like it is, we will file a utility patent process.
 Filing a provisional patent is easier than you might think.
 I want to give kudos to the InventRight team.
 InventRight is a support community that works together to license ideas.
-They have great videos like this one (Afraid to File a Provisional Patent Application?
-Don't Be!) that talk about this subject at length.
+They have great videos that talk about this subject at length.
 With their guidance, I was able to file a provisional patent myself over in less than four hours of time.

 If you read this whole thing, god bless you.
 Overall, we couldn’t be more excited.
 I promised we would publish this at our launch, and here it is.
 We will write more on our journey over the next few months.
 Mistakes will be made (guaranteed) and you guys will be the first ones to know about it.
 Hopefully you found it helpful in your venture journey.
 If you guys have any questions or areas we can support, don’t hesitate to reach out to us at firstname.lastname@example.org.